asnar00/fnf/readme.md

 - *contextual* : a feature source file contains contextual information such as specification, explanation, documentation, and tests, as well as the code.

+## fnf utility

+`fnf.py` is a python script that chews up a folder containing features (expressed as .fnf.md files) and spits out monolithic code in the target language.

+I'm choosing python as the implementation language for fnf because it's got the lowest friction when it comes to setting it up.

+However, the first target language I'm choosing is typescript (deno on the server side) because it's currently the cleanest option for web programming.